DawidMa/sheeshApp/documentation/srs.md

 **4. Supporting Information**

-## 0.4 **4.1**  **Appendices**
+## 0.4 **4.1 Appendices**

 You can find any internal linked sources in the chapter References (go to the top of this document).
-If you would like to know what the current status of this project is please visit the  [Unveiled Blog](http://unveiled.systemgrid.de/wp/blog/).
+If you would like to know what the current status of this project is please visit the SheeshApp Blog.